Stablecoin: Counterparty risk

 Reserve-backed stablecoins require a third party custodian to hold the reserve assets to maintain price stability.
-The concentration of reserve deposits creates a counterpart risk in which the custodian may fail in the case of a bank run.
+The concentration of reserve deposits creates a counterparty risk in which the custodian may fail in the case of a bank run.
 In March 2023, the price of Circle's USDC de-pegged temporarily during the banking crisis in the United States in which Signature Bank, Silvergate Bank, and Silicon Valley Bank collapsed.